-The rainforest and freeze colormaps that are used for drawing PRISM's projection figures, are freely available in the e13Tools package.
-Importing e13Tools will automatically add both colormaps (and their reverses) to the list of available colormaps in Matplotlib.
-One can then access them directly in the cm module or by using the get\cmap() function.
-More information on the colormaps in e13Tools can be found in its documentation.
+The rainforest and freeze colormaps that are used for drawing PRISM's projection figures, are freely available in the CMasher package.
+Importing CMasher will automatically add both colormaps (and their reverses) to the list of available colormaps in Matplotlib, among many others.
+More information on the colormaps in CMasher can be found in its documentation.